pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     kubectl apply -f backup-rbac.yaml -n test1
     ```

-2. Grant permissions to remote storage.
+2. Grant permissions to the remote storage.

     If you use Amazon S3 to back up the cluster, you can grant permissions by three methods.
 To grant permissions to access S3-compatible remote storage, refer to [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).